I love reading about day-to-day life in the olden days! It’s fascinating how it was so different from the modern world.

 UPDATE: Come read more about Washing Laundry with Ashes and Climbing Cherry Trees in the Good Old Days!

-This artilce was posted on Thursday, December 11th, 2008 at 4:37 pm and is filed under Cooking, Countries & Cultures, Customs and Traditions, Food & Nutrition, Mama Lisa, People, USA.
+This article was posted on Thursday, December 11th, 2008 at 4:37 pm and is filed under Cooking, Countries & Cultures, Customs and Traditions, Food & Nutrition, Mama Lisa, People, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.